survivejs/react-book/manuscript/getting_started/04_deleting_notes.md

 }
 ```

-After these changes you should be able to delete notes.
+After refreshing the browser, you should be able to delete notes.
 To prepare for the future I added an extra line in form of `e.stopPropagation()`.
 The idea of this is to tell the DOM to stop bubbling events.
 In short, we'll avoid triggering possible other events elsewhere in the structure if we delete a note.

-T> You may need to trigger a refresh at the browser to make deletion to work.
-Hit *CTRL/CMD-R*.

 ## Conclusion

 Working with React is often like this.
 You will identify components and flows based on your needs.
 Here we needed model a `Note` and then design a data flow so that we have enough control at the right place.

 We are missing one more feature to call the first part of Kanban done.
 Editing is hardest of them all.
-To do it right, we can do it *inline*.
-By implementing a proper component now, we'll save time later as we have to edit something else.
-Before continuing with the implementation, we'll take a better look at React components.
+One way to implement it is to solve it through an *inline editor*.
+By implementing a proper component now, we'll save time later when we have to edit something else.
+Before continuing with the implementation, though, we'll take a better look at React components to understand what kind of functionality they provide.